BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 Meanwhile, friendships in the Nordics have no such feature.</p>

 <p>The author's theory was that, in Russia, you don't have a safety net in life, so your friend becomes your safety net.
-The crucible of tribulation cements the bond to the level that's needed when your life depends on your friend.
+The crucible of tribulation cements the bond.
 In the Nordics, the government provides a safety net, so an auxiliary system is unnecessary.</p>

 <p>I think the particular brand of freewheeling love in the United States is similarly compensatory.